Kaamelott: French editions

-Livres 5 and 6 were released as a 3-disc Blu-ray set, at the same time as the regular (4-disc) DVD set.
-Since the entire series has been shot in HD, Blu-ray issues of previous Livres are possible.
+Livres 5 and 6 were released as a 3-disc Blu-ray set alongside the regular (4-disc) DVD set.
+Since the entire series has been shot in HD, Blu-ray issues of previous livres are possible.

 All the collectors' editions have French subtitles for the deaf and hard-of-hearing as an option for Kaamelott itself.
 Livres 4, 5, and 6 also have English subtitles.
-None of the Addendum films have subtitles.
+None of the Addendum films has subtitles.

 Other editions

-A Canadian (Region 1) edition of Livres 1 and 2 (similar to the French Collector's edition) has been released in 2009 by Alliance Vivafilm.
-The edition is in French (menus, episode titles, etc.) but the episodes have English subtitles.
+A Canadian (Region 1) edition of Livres 1 and 2 (similar to the French Collector's Edition) was released in 2009 by Alliance Vivafilm.
+The edition is in French (menus, episode titles, etc.), but the episodes have English subtitles.
 The Addendum episodes (Dies Irae, pilots) do not have subtitles.
-The artwork inside the case is different from the French edition.
+The artwork inside the case differs from that in the French edition.

 Spin-off

 Alexandre Astier has begun publishing the scripts for the series with Éditions Télémaque: